eigerco/nebula/app/pages/contracts/lottery.md

   play_lottery \
     --random_seed 1234
 ```
-After this method is called numbers are randomly drawn and players with most matches have the prizes paid out according to the defined thresholds.
-If anything has left in the lottery pool it is carried over to the next one.
-No more tickets can be bought for this lottery, however new lottery could be created by an admin.
+After this method is invoked, random numbers are drawn, and players with the highest number of correct matches receive prizes in accordance with the specified thresholds.
+Any remaining funds in the lottery pool are rolled over to the next lottery.
+It's important to note that no further tickets can be purchased for the current lottery at this point.
+However, an admin has the ability to create a new lottery for future participation.

 ### Checking lottery results